Property Management Blog

 As a landlord, it’s your responsibility to ensure the property is well-maintained both inside and out.
 State law requires that landlords provide their tenants with livable rental conditions.
 If these conditions aren’t met, your tenant may have a legal justification to leave before their lease ends or even sue you.

 Tenants also share in the responsibility of maintaining the property.
-For instance, they must keep the plumbing fixtures clean, keep the premise safe and hazard-free, and abide by all cleanliness standards.
+For instance, they must keep the plumbing fixtures clean, keep the premises safe and hazard-free, and abide by all cleanliness standards.

-Maintaining a rental property will benefit you in a number of ways.
+Maintaining a rental property will benefit you in several ways.
 For one, it may mean fewer phone calls from tenants who have maintenance requests.
 Secondly, the tenant will be happy and comfortable, which may translate to fewer vacancies and high occupancy rates.
-And thirdly, you’ll be able to identify issues quickly and protect your property against further deterioration.
+Thirdly, you’ll be able to identify issues quickly and protect your property against further deterioration or unwanted trespassers

 3. Failure to Fill Your Vacancies Quickly